Corvusoft/restq/documentation/API.md

 ##### Return Value

-boolean true if the argument is a string containing a [fractional component](https://en.wikipedia.org/wiki/Fraction_%28mathematics%29), otherwise false.
+Boolean true if the argument is a string containing a [fractional component](https://en.wikipedia.org/wiki/Fraction_%28mathematics%29), otherwise false.

 ##### Exceptions